ibm-cloud-docs/openshift/openshift_loadbalancer.md

 {:download: .download}
 {:preview: .preview}

-# <ff-roks311-vpc>Classic: </ff-roks311-vpc>Setting up basic load balancing with an NLB 1.0
+# Setting up basic load balancing with an NLB 1.0
 {: #loadbalancer}

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Version 1.0 NLBs can be created in classic clusters only, and cannot be created in VPC clusters.
 To load balance in VPC clusters, see [Exposing apps with load balancers for VPC](/docs/openshift?topic=openshift-vpc-lbaas).